FastReports/FastReport-Cloud-Java/docs/DownloadApi.md

 > File downloadGetLastSVGExport(reportId)

-returns export, that was created from report with specified id
+returns export, that was created from report with specified id.
+INTERNAL USAGE ONLY!

 ### Example